Tulane and Race Relations

 New Orleans, LA 70124January 25, 2005 Letters to the Editor The Times-Picayune 3800 Howard Avenue New Orleans, LA 70140 Dear Sir: We now know that Bank One's predecessors in Louisiana accepted slaves as collateral on bank loans and presumably auctioned them off when loans defaulted.
 Bank One is so concerned about a possible backlash that it has announced a $5 million five-year scholarship program for African Americans.1 Other institutions should be as forthcoming as Bank One.
 Randall Lee Gibson was the plantation owner, Confederate general, and legislator who was primarily responsible for the founding of Tulane University of Louisiana in 1884, using money from segregationist Paul Tulane to implement that activity.
 Gibson and a board of prominent citizens took over and privatized the public University of Louisiana after Louisiana's Constitution of 1868 had extended public education to blacks.
 The Tulane board then moved its operations to the Uptown section of New Orleans when Gibson Hall was built in 1894.
 The Terrebonne Parish slave census of 1860 listed 204 slaves on the Gibson family plantation.2 Gibson's slaves should be identified and their descendants offered the educational opportunities denied to their parents when the doors of the University of Louisiana were closed to them.
 More information about Gibson and Tulane can be found at http://www.tulanelink.com/tulanelink/history_05a.htm.
 Yours truly, s/ Carl Bernofsky Carl Bernofsky Tel: (504) 486-4639 1Rebecca Mowbray, "Bank reveals slavery links; 2 La. firms named," The Times-Picayune, New Orleans, January 21, 2005, p.
 C-1.
 2Tom Blake, "Terrebonne Parish Louisiana 1860 Slaveholders and 1870 African Americans," http://freepages.genealogy.rootsweb.com/~ajac/laterrebonne.htm.

 On July 31, 2005, The Times-Picayune reprinted an article from The New York Times describing how the state of Virginia is providing scholarships to black residents who were denied educational opportunities when public schools closed their doors rather than desegregate .
 On September 1, 2016, The New York Times reported the announcement by John J. Degioia, President of Georgetown University, that the instituion will offer an "advantage in admissions" to descendants of the 272 slaves once owned by the university and sold in 1838 to help pay off its debts .
+On April 11, 2019, Gerogetown students voted to tax themselves to create a reparations fund for the descendants of slaves previously held by the university .
 References

 - John P. Dyer, Tulane: The Biography of a University,